MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/plan/plan-deployment.md

 >Apples To: System Center 2016 - Service Provider Foundation

-This article helps you make sure you have prerequisites and planning steps in place, before you deploy System Center 2016 - Service Provider Foundation (SPF).
+This article helps you to get the prerequisites and planning steps in place, before you deploy System Center 2016 - Service Provider Foundation (SPF).

 ## Deployment prerequisites